Written: a e i u o ū n y sh s b t l r k ng m h

 There is no distinction between the letter t and d, s and z, b and p, k and g, or sh and ch.
 Their pronunciation can be either by convenience or accent, but tends toward the first.
 For consistency, all words here are spelled with the first letter and not the second.

 Emphasis is typically on the first syllable of a word, or the second and last in words four syllables or longer.
-However, it is often shifted wherever is convenient in songs, poems, and even day-to-day speech, as it does not change the actual meaning of the words.
+However, it is often shifted wherever is convenient in songs or poems, as it does not change the actual meaning of the words.

-When speaking quickly or casually, the short "u" sound is often skipped or not voiced.
+When speaking quickly or casually, the short "u" sound is often skipped or pronounces as a shwa (ə) instead.
+Words that have "u" in the first syllable may shift emphasis to the second.

 they, them (sing.)